-After years of serious and thoughtful observation (e.g. doctor visits, hospital stays, and conversations with other patients), I have come to a conclusion.
-I believe the medical profession (especially doctors) need to wear two left shoes at work for one day.
+After years of serious and thoughtful observation (i.e. doctor visits, hospital stays, and conversations with other patients), I have come to a conclusion.
+I believe medical professionals should be required to wear two left shoes at work for one day.

-Living with a chronic illness, we usually go through symptoms that healthy people never usually experience.
-Because of this, we sort of wish (all) healthy people were able to understand what it’s like to be sick 24/7/365 (including leap year—we don’t get that day off either).
+Living with a chronic illness, we go through symptoms that healthy people never usually experience.
+Because of this, we quietly wish healthy people were able to understand what it’s like to be sick 24/7/365 (including leap year—we don’t get that day off either).

-We would never ever wish our pain on another person though–we know too well what it’s like to hurt all the time; to be constantly sick… we wouldn’t wish any of this on our worst enemy.
+Of course, we would never ever wish our pain on another person—we know too well what it’s like to hurt all the time; to be constantly sick… we wouldn’t dare wish any of this on our worst enemy.

-Empathy is a wonderful thing… to be able to “understand” what we’re going through, you can appreciate better what our pain can be like… even if you can’t see, feel or live it yourself (Thank goodness).
+Empathy is a wonderful thing… To have the ability to “understand” what someone is going through, you can appreciate better what pain can be like—and therefore, treat us better.

-That’s why I figure that if people in the medical profession wore two left shoes for just one day, they will quickly be shown what it’s like to live (and work) in pain… and consider their patient’s pain and symptom/complaints more thoughtfully in the future.
+That’s why I figure if people in the medical profession wore two left shoes for just one day, they will quickly be taught what it’s like to live (and work) in pain—and hopefully consider their patient’s pain and symptoms/complaints more thoughtfully in the future.

-If they ever need an extra reminder, they can wear two left shoes–with a tiny pebble added–for a refresher course!
+If they ever needed a refresher course?
+They can wear two left shoes with tiny pebbles added for an extra reminder!
 What a lesson that would be… Ouch!

-It should be a simple, yet effective experiment/reminder… don’t you think?
+It would be a simple, yet effective experiment… don’t you agree?